Debug like Feynman, test like Faraday

 We are living in the best of times.
 The ideas of rapid iteration, agile development, and continuous delivery are taking over the world.
 Software shops are churning features at a stunning rate.

 Be critical of your method.
-Blindly following the procedures should not feel right to you.
-Challenge the status quo, stop, and think.
-Why am I doing this?
+Challenge the status quo.
+Ask yourself, Why am I doing this?
 Is it worth my time?

 Conclusion

-Software engineering is applied science, even though it does not always feel like it.
-We are lucky because our experiments are cheap and easy to replicate.
-We can iterate and learn from our mistakes much quicker than researchers in more traditional fields.
-On the other hand, we tend to ignore centuries of experience accumulated by mainstream science.
-Being aware of the scientific methodology and insights will help you build better systems faster and have more fun.
+We software engineers are applied scientists.
+Our experiments are cheap and easy to replicate; we can iterate and learn from our mistakes quicker than researchers in more traditional fields.
+However, we also tend to ignore scientific methodology that can help us build better systems faster.

 Acknowledgements